 By default, Windows can play songs in standard formats, such as MP3.
 It can’t handle M4A or M4P formats, which is how you get your paid music from iTunes.
 You can recognize those files by their extension.

-The M4P extension is for DRM protected files (Digital Rights Management) which only iTunes can play.
-To play the m4a files using CopyTrans Manager you need to have the appropriate codecs installed on your machine.
+The M4P extension belongs to DRM-protected files (Digital Rights Management) which only iTunes can play.
+M4A files files can be played in CopyTrans Manager, but you will need to have the appropriate codecs installed on your machine.

-To play M4A songs in CopyTrans Manager, we recommend installing the free Shark007 codec pack.
-You can download Shark007 codec pack to play AAC/M4A files from the site MajorGeeks.com.
+To play M4A songs in CopyTrans Manager, we recommend installing a free K-Lite codec pack.
+You can download K-Lite Codec Pack to play AAC/M4A files from codecguide.com.
 The Standard codec pack is compatible with Windows 10, 8 and 7 (32 or 64 bit)*.
 This is how to proceed:

-Start the Shark codecs installer.
-The default language is English, but you can choose any other.
+The default language is English, but you can choose a secondary or tertiary language:

-Once the installation process is over, you’ll get two pop-up windows with additional settings:
+Once the installation process is over, you’ll get a pop-up window:

 *About Apple Music and DRM protection

-Apple Music tracks are DRM (Digital Rights Management) protected.
-This means that you cannot freely transfer songs sourced from Apple Music to a PC, even if the songs are downloaded for offline use on your iPhone.
-When you enable iCloud Music Library on the iPhone, the local iPhone songs are matched with Apple Music database.
+Apple Music tracks are DRM-protected, which means you cannot freely transfer songs sourced from Apple Music to a PC, even if the songs are downloaded for offline use on your iPhone.
+When you enable Sync Library on iPhone, the local iPhone songs are matched with Apple Music database.

-Your library is then seamlessly populated with DRM-protected copies of your songs originating from Apple Music until you choose to disable iCloud Music Library.
-CopyTrans will not display such tracks.
+Your PC library is then synced with DRM-protected copies of your songs in Apple Music until you choose to disable Sync Library.
+CopyTrans will not display these tracks.

-Back up your music – better be safe than sorry.
-We strongly recommend backing up the physical songs and videos that exist on your iPhone before (if at all) you resort to enabling iCloud Music Library or Apple Music on the device.
+It’s better to be safe than sorry, so back up your music.
+We strongly recommend backing up the songs and videos downloaded to your iPhone before you sync your paid tracks.
 Okay!
 Let’s back up my iPhone library.